Abdulkhadir63/Adventureworks-Data-Lakehouse-Pipeline/README.md

 Although solving these issues took time, they became some of the most valuable learning experiences during this project.

----

 # 🚀 Future Improvements

 Although the project is complete, there are several areas I'd like to explore in future versions.

 Some ideas include:

-- Migrating the pipeline to a cloud-based Airflow deployment.
+- Migrating the pipeline to a cloud-based Airflow deployment (e.g., AWS MWAA).
-- Adding automated unit and integration tests.
+- Adding automated unit tests (pytest) and integration tests.
-- Implementing data lineage.
+- Implementing data lineage tracking via Unity Catalog.
-- Adding monitoring and alerting.
+- Adding monitoring and alerting (Slack/Email callbacks on task failure).
 - Supporting multiple source systems.
-- Introducing Infrastructure as Code (Terraform).
+- Introducing Infrastructure as Code (Terraform) for AWS S3 and Databricks resources.
 - Exploring streaming pipelines with Spark Structured Streaming.
 - Expanding the project with cloud-native services.

 I see this project as the foundation for future learning rather than a finished product.

----

 # 🎓 What I Learned